rodolfodpk/go-crablet/docs/performance-improvements.md

 *Note: These results are from a single-instance setup and may vary in production environments.*

 ## DCB Concurrency Control (Not Classic Optimistic Locking)
-The default concurrency control in go-crablet is DCB's transaction ID–based approach, not classic optimistic locking.
+The default concurrency control in go-crablet is the DCB approach (not classic optimistic locking).
+In addition, we use a transaction_id for each event (inspired by Oskar’s “Ordering in Postgres Outbox” article) to guarantee correct, gapless event ordering.
+The DCB pattern handles conflict detection and consistency, while transaction IDs ensure events are always ordered as they occurred in the database.
 Advisory locks are experimental/optional and not enabled by default.

 ## 🔧 Performance Optimizations Implemented